5th Sunday after Epiphany

 Prayer Shawl Ministry: We meet in the CIC Parlor Room on Wednesday afternoons from 1:30 p.m. to 2:30 p.m.
 Join us for some fellowship, idea-sharing, and fun!
 Questions?
 Contact Kathy Dutton at mamabissy@gmail.com.
 Of course, you can also participate in this important ministry at home by crafting items, and bringing them to CIC.

-Quilting Ministry: The Quilting group will not meet in December.
-We will resume meeting on January 8 and again on January 22 in Classroom 1@ 10:00 AM.
+Quilting Ministry: We will meet on Thursdays, February 12 & 26, in Classroom 1@ 10:00 AM.
 Questions?
 Contact Barbara Eaker at 704-483-2060.

 All women of CIC are welcome to The 5:11s.
 1st Thessalonians 5:11, we are a women’s group that “encourages one